John Bowne: Legacy

 John Bowne High School, PS 20 John Bowne Elementary School, and Bowne Street in Flushing, Queens are named in his honor.
-Bowne Park is named after his descendant, New York City mayor Walter Bowne.
+Bowne Park is named after his descendant, New York City mayor Walter Bowne, whose country estate once occupied the site.

 The Bowne House at Bowne Street and 37th Avenue in Flushing still stands, and is open to the public as a New York City designated landmark and a Registered Historic Place.

 In October 2018, a memorial stone was unveiled and a lime tree planted on the corner of Lime Tree Road and Hurst Rise, Matlock, Derbyshire, the site of John Bowne's birthplace, Lime Tree Farm.